 - Acute hepatitis C is the early stage when you’ve had hepatitis for less than six months.

 - Chronic hepatitis C is the long-term type, which means you’ve had the condition for at least six months.
-Up to 85 percent of people who have hepatitis C will eventually develop the chronic form of the disease.
+Up to of people who have hepatitis C will eventually develop the chronic form of the disease.

 Your doctor will recommend a treatment based on the type of hepatitis C you have.
 Understanding your treatment options will help you make informed decisions.